Faizabad: By Train

-Faizabad Superfast Express is a train which runs weekly connecting Faizabad Junction railway station to Lokmanya Tilak Terminus, Mumbai.
+Ayodhya Cantt Superfast Express is a train which runs weekly connecting Ayodhya Cantt railway station to Lokmanya Tilak Terminus, Mumbai.
 Its one of the two trains which runs between Faizabad to Mumbai the other one is Saket Express which runs twice a week.
 It is numbered as 22103/22104.
 Rameswaram - Faizabad Shraddha Sethu Express is a weekly Superfast Express connecting Rameswaram in Tamil Nadu and Faizabad in Uttar Pradesh.
 It takes nearly 3 days to reach the destination and one of the longest running train in India.
 A few mail express trains also connect Faizabad to Kolkata, New Delhi and Mumbai.
 In addition, the Faizabad-Delhi express runs daily from Faizabad to Delhi and Delhi to Faizabad, whilst a new railway line will be proposed from Lalganj to Faizabad via Raebareli Akberganj station.